rkapl123/OreControl/docs/OREDB.md

 ## Database creation and filling

-The DDL and DML scripts are executed with runOREDBScripts.cmd, which runs each script using execMSSQL.cmd, execMYSQL.cmd or any provided execYOURDB.cmd, being a wrapper for different databases. runOREDBScripts.cmd takes two optional arguments, the first being the mentioned exec cmd script, containing the invocation of the Database specific command of the passed input script (%1).
+The DDL and DML scripts are executed with runOREDBScripts.cmd, which runs each script using execMSSQL.cmd, execMYSQL.cmd or any provided execYOURDB.cmd, being a wrapper for different databases.
+This script takes two optional arguments, the first being the mentioned exec cmd script, containing the invocation of the Database specific command of the passed input script (%1).
 The second argument is the sql script creating the ORE Database, which also might be very specific to the local situation.
-Currently only MS SQL Server and MYSQL have been tested, for easy invocation there is the script runOREDBScriptsMYSQL.cmd that calls runOREDBScripts.cmd with execMYSQL.cmd.
+Currently only MS SQL Server and MYSQL have been tested, for easy starting runOREDBScripts.cmd for mysql, there is a script runOREDBScriptsMYSQL.cmd that calls runOREDBScripts.cmd with execMYSQL.cmd (runOREDBScripts.cmd starts by default with execMSSQL.cmd and oreDBCreateMSSQL.sql).
 The output of runOREDBScripts.cmd is logged to SQL.log

 ## Database extraction and running ORE